BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 The changes in units are not visible to students until you publish them.

-The following example shows how a scheduled subsection with unpublished changes is displayed in the outline, with a yellow bar:
+The following example shows how a scheduled subsection with unpublished changes is displayed in the outline, summarized with a yellow bar:

 .. image:: ../Images/section-scheduled-with-changes.png
  :alt: A scheduled subsection with unpublished changes